econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 docker compose --file src/docker/compose.dss-global.yaml down
 ```

-This might take a while to start (expect anywhere from a couple minutes, to more, depending on the machine you have).

 :::tip
 When switching chains, don't forget to prune the Docker database volume (`docker volume prune -af` to prune all Docker volumes).
 :::